 Conversely, the chart above shows the impact on the System's projected assets if all future years' investment returns are 8.5% per year.
-As shown, the assets remain relatively stable over the entire period rather than depreciate over the period if the assets were to just return the assumed 7.5% per year.
+As shown above, the assets would grow over the period rather than depreciate if the assets were to just return the assumed 7.5% per year.